astropy/astropy/docs/io/ascii/read.rst

   the ``include_names`` filtering.
 If not specified then no columns are excluded.

 **fill_values**: list of fill value specifiers
-  Specify input table entries which are invalid or missing and will be masked in the output table.
+  Specify input table entries which should be masked in the output table because they are bad or missing.
 See the `Bad or missing values`_ section for more information and examples.
 The default is that any blank table values are treated as missing.

 **fill_include_names**: list of column names, which are affected by ``fill_values``.
   If not supplied, then ``fill_values`` can affect all columns.